 Late bedtime is also proven to affect your child’s attentiveness.

 As a result, your child’s school performance will be negatively affected.
-In addition, researches indicate that toddlers who go to bed later tend to possess a high BMI (body mass index) and poorer dietary habits in comparison to those who get to bed much earlier.
+In addition, researches indicate that toddlers who go to bed later tend to possess a high BMI (body mass index) and poorer dietary habits compared to those who get to bed much earlier.

 The most important thing here is that an early, age-appropriate bedtime can meaningfully affect your kid’s health mentally, physically, and emotionally.